CST 412.01 – General Communication Studies Internship

 - leave an empty spot in your schedule until you are approved to register for 412.

 - The course is limited to 25 students and will not be over-enrolled, so the earlier you get things done, the more likely you are to obtain a seat in the course.

 - Step 5: Registering for the course.

 - Once you have been notified via email you may register for the course, log into your UNCGenie and register for the course.

 - If you are registering for 3 credit hours, your registration is complete.

 - If you are registering for 6 credit hours you will need to email Dr. Lind for instructions.

 - STEP 6: Enjoy your internship experience! 🙂

 - You will complete an online CST 412 course while working at your internship site.

-For further information, email Internship Coordinator April Wright at email@example.com.
+For further information, email Internship Coordinator Dr. Lind at firstname.lastname@example.org.